j3nnn1/j3nnn1/README.md

 ## Hi there!

-I'm Jenni 😄 (She/her) currently working as developer, here are you'll find some projects that I'm working on 🔭 also some config files from apps that I use, like vim, openbox, cinnamon, symbolic lynks to create a shortcut mostly Linux config files.
+I'm Jenni 😄 (She/her) currently working as developer, here you'll find some projects that I'm working on 🔭 also some config files from apps that I use, like vim, openbox, cinnamon, symbolic lynks to create a shortcut mostly Linux config files.

 🌱 I'm currently learning about machine learning and some other stuffs like unity's game engine.